lanceriedel/oozie-hdfsscanner-action/README.md

         <value>${wf:actionData('hdfs-scan')['INPUTFILES']}</value>
     </property>
 </pre>

+Note, the mapper job is a complete hack, but just to show how the handoff would occur in the oozie workflow.

 TODO:<br/>
 Write down a file that is the timestamp of the last file to be processed in a ./tickets directory.